soraya2/funda-serverside/README.md

 ### Npm install

-## And start the project:
+##  Start the project
-This command will wil run the application
+This command will wil run the application.

 npm start